 Search engines are just that “codes” and Google has advanced algorithms.
-What happens is that Google’s web crawling programs (also known as Googlebot) will request an URI (Uniform Resource Identifiers) and fetch the contents within the requested URI.
+What happens is that Google’s web crawling programs (also known as Googlebot) will request an URLs (or, URI, Uniform Resource Identifiers, as in address of a web document) and fetch URL and sort through the contents within the requested URL.

-This URI can be bring many different media types as Google indexes not just web pages but many different file types such as images, PDF documents and many other file types.
+This URL can be bring many different file types Google indexes not just typical web pages, but many different file types such as images, PDF documents and many other file types.
 These are called resources on internet.

 Knowing this, Google algorithms analyze web pages trying to identify the content through text analysis and many other factors.
-But because Google search engine is limited due to the HTML (Hypertext Markup Language) elements such as URI name, web page titles, heading tags and other HTML elements, it is important to note that certain web page elements are different in their meaning for Google.
+But because Google search engine is limited due to the HTML (Hypertext Markup Language) elements such as URL name, web page titles, heading tags, links, and other HTML elements, you can optimize to guide Google to better understand your web pages.

 Video Explaining How Google Reads Web Pages